 More Recipe Tips

-Seafood broth/stock was used here to infuse flavour and help speed up the cooking time of those potatoes.
+Seafood broth or stock was used here to infuse flavour and help speed up the cooking time of those potatoes.
 Don’t have seafood broth on hand?
 Use vegetable broth or even water.

 Full-fat coconut milk was used and that’s what I recommend here.